 How can Fragrance ever be allowed?

-You may be wondering.
+You may be wondering how this could even be allowed in the first place.
 Fragrance acts as a loophole on the FDA’s regulation of personal care products.
 They are considered a trade secret under the Fair Package and Labeling act of 1966, allowing companies to not list ingredients so their formula cannot be replicated easily.
-Unfortunately, this gives brands an opportunity to add in cost effective, but toxic, chemicals to their products to make a scent that is “better” than natural, because it is in fact not even close to the real thing.
-They use these chemicals to make sure the spray disperses well and because it lingers for longer, giving the desired effect of perfume and body spray, but at what cost?
+Unfortunately, this gives brands an opportunity to add in cost effective, but toxic, chemicals to their products to make a scent that is “better” than natural.
+But chemically unrecognizable to a naturally occurring scent.
+They use these chemicals to make sure the spray disperses well and so it lingers for longer, giving the desired effect of perfume and body spray.
+But at what cost?

 What does Fragrance do to us?